Skip to content

 Note

 More recent LumenPnP machines ship with a more recessed bottom camera, shown below.
-The images in our setup guides mostly show an older mounting solution, but either is totally fine. recessed bottom camera
+The images in our setup guides mostly show an older mounting solution, but either works the same.

-2. In the top-left corner, change the camera view to one of the "Show All" options.
-You should then see two camera feeds that are black, and have red X's on them. show both camera feeds
+2. In the top-left corner, change the camera view to "Show All Horizontal".
+You will see two sections for camera feeds that have a red "X".
+An "X" in the camera views means that OpenPnP isn't yet configured to receive that camera feed.

 Duplicate Camera Names

-There have been a few reports of users seeing two of the same camera name in their OpenPnP drop down menu.
-This is a bug with how OpenPnP enumerates cameras.
+Due to a bug in OpenPnP, it's possible that you'll see two of the same camera name in this drop down menu.
 If the first one you pick is incorrect, use the other option of the same name.

 Adjust exposure